Information for current students that may be pertinent to the summer Results Day

 Offers for September of the current year

 Students who have met the conditions of their firm (F) choice will be placed there.
 Applicants who are not confirmed at their firm choice, but meet the conditions of their insurance (I) choice will be placed at the latter.
 UCAS will send these students a Confirmation letter confirming their place.
 The letter will advise the applicant if they need to take any further action.
-For students who have sat A Level exams confirmation letters can be viewed on Track from the day that the results are published.
-It is not necessary to ring the university.
+For students who have sat exams confirmation letters can be viewed on Track from the day that the results are published.
+It is not necessary to call the university.

 UCAS expects students to honour their firm / insurance choices if they are accepted onto the course.
 Students who wish to be released from their offers should contact the university directly.